kambahr/go-webutil/README.md

 # Web Utility for Golang websites.

-## Webutil is a simple, lightweight utility for your Golang website.
+## Webutil is a simple, lightweight utility for Golang websites.

 It loads, selects the right mime, and caches static (js, css, image,...), and html files.
 It also has a place-holder to apply security in order to withhold a file (i.e. a javascript file).